-Courses which may be applied towards the degree of Master of Arts are taught by members of the Walla Walla College faculty or by visiting professors.
-Majors are offered in education and biology, while certain other departments offer supporting courses.
+Courses which may be applied towards the master's degree programs are taught by members of the Walla Walla College Faculty or by visiting professors.
+Majors are offered in Education and Biology, while certain other departments offer supporting courses.

 Biology